mistval/node-fetch-cache/README.md

 ### Built-In Cache Key Function

-node-fetch-cache exports a `calculateCacheKey()` which is the default function used to calculate a cache key string from request parameters.
+node-fetch-cache exports a `calculateCacheKey()` function which is the default function used to calculate a cache key string from request parameters.
 It may be useful for enabling some advanced use cases (especially if you want to call cache functions directly).
 Call `calculateCacheKey()` exactly like you would call `fetch()`:

 ```js
 import NodeFetchCache, {